Friday, April 3, 2026

 This creates three problems:

 High-performing students breeze through easy questions (collecting no useful data about their knowledge ceiling), while struggling students hit a wall of difficulty (collecting no useful data about what they do know).
-A well-designed adaptive test can extract the same diagnostic accuracy in 40–60% fewer questions because every question targets the student's actual ability level.
+A well-designed adaptive test can extract comparable diagnostic accuracy with meaningfully fewer questions because every question targets the student's actual ability level.

 A student answers question 14 incorrectly.
 The static test moves to question 15 without acknowledgment.
 The student may continue making the same conceptual error for the next 10 questions — compounding a misunderstanding that a single piece of targeted feedback could have corrected.